akamai/cli-sandbox/README.md

 ## Overview of Commands
 Sandbox CLI enables you to manage sandboxes by calling the [Sandbox API](https://developer.akamai.com/api/core_features/sandbox/v1.html).

-All commands have a buil-in help available using `help command`.
+All commands have a built-in help available using `help command`.

 Below is a description of the most commonly used commands.